morpho-org/metamorpho/README.md

 - `oracle`: `address(0)` (not necessary since no funds will be borrowed on this market)
 - `lltv`: `0` (not necessary since no funds will be borrowed on this market)

-Having this configuration for all idle markets will make risk management easier.
-It also ensures that no funds can be borrowed on Morpho Blue and are guaranteed to be liquid; though it won't generate interest.

 Note that to allocate funds to this idle market, it is first required to enable its cap on MetaMorpho.
 Enabling an infinite cap (`type(uint184).max`) will always allow users to deposit on the vault.